Penis enlargement: Jelqing

 The latinized name "jelqing" is the corrupt form derived from the Persian jalq zadan (جلق زدن), jalq meaning "to masturbate" followed by an auxiliary verb zadan meaning "to strike, hit or throb".
-Performed on the halfway tumescent penis, jelqing is a manual manipulation of simultaneous squeezing and stroking the shaft from base to corona.
+Performed on the semi-erect penis, jelqing is a manual manipulation of simultaneous squeezing and stroking the shaft from base to corona.
 Also called "milking", the technique has ancient Arab origins.
 Despite many anecdotal reports of success, medical evidence is absent.
-Journalists have dismissed the method as biologically implausible, or even impossible, albeit unlikely to seriously damage the penis.
-Still, if done excessively or harshly, jelqing could conceivably cause ruptures, scarring, disfigurement, and desensitization.
+Journalists have dismissed the method as biologically implausible, or even impossible.
+Some clinicians caution against the routine use of jelqing techniques, including excessive or aggressive manipulations of the penis, due to concerns of potential fibrosis and plaque formation.
+Jelqing may increase the risk of developing hard flaccid syndrome, a condition characterized by a flaccid penis that remains in a firm, semi-rigid state in the absence of sexual arousal.

 Traction

 Traction is a nonsurgical method to lengthen the penis by employing devices that pull at the glans of the penis for extended periods of time.
-As of 2013, the majority of research investigating the use of penile traction focuses on treating the curvature and shrinkage of the penis as a result of Peyronie's disease, although some literature exists on the effects on men with short penes.
+As of 2013, the majority of research investigating the use of penile traction focuses on treating the curvature and shrinkage of the penis as a result of Peyronie's disease, although some literature exists on the effects on men with short penises.

 Scientific evidence supports some elongation by prolonged traction.
 There are also medical studies that indicate that the lengthening effects can be negligible.

 Society and culture

-Some doctors say that most men seeking penis enlargement have normal-sized penes, and many may experience penile dysmorphophobia by underestimating their own penis size while overestimating the average penis size.
+Some doctors say that most men seeking penis enlargement have normal-sized penises, and many may experience penile dysmorphophobia by underestimating their own penis size while overestimating the average penis size.

 Products purported to enlarge one's penis were frequently promoted via spam email in the late 1990s and early 2000s.
 In 2003, a log file from an e-commerce site used by one such spammer was accidentally exposed on the public Internet.
 It showed that they received around 6,000 orders for their herbal supplement product "Pinacle" [sic] in a period of four weeks, with most orders being for $100 worth of product.
 The US Federal Trade Commission said at the time that "there is no proof the pills work as advertised".

 In 2013 in Vietnam, many Vietnamese men attempted to enlarge their penises by injecting liquid silicone into them.
 They were hospitalized for complications such as infections, necrosis, tumors, swelling, deformities, and sexual dysfunction.